jasonacox/pypowerwall/README.md

     cloudmode = False         # If True, use Tesla cloud for data (default is False) siteid                    # If cloudmode is True, use this siteid (default is None)
-    authpath                  # Path to cloud auth and site cache files (default is "")
+    authpath                  # Path to cloud auth and site cache files (default is "") authmode = "cookie"       # "cookie" (default) or "token" - use cookie or bearer token for auth

  Functions
     poll(api, json, force)    # Return data from Powerwall api (dict if json=True, bypass cache force=True)